Jwan622/dbt-practice/docs/notes_while_writing_dbt_models.md

 These are notes I took for myself while writing the models.
 Also, I left some questions I need to answer for myself that came up over the course of development of the dbt models

 ## Ticket Sales models
 - I threw all the info in one model and it passed the eyeball test.
 This was more straightforward.
 Writing the tests were a bit harder.
+Incorporated some dbt_utils tests.

 ### Results for Ticket Sales Query